Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 Structurally, vignettes go in the 'vignettes' directory.
 These consist of either an '.Rnw' or a .Rmd' file.
 That R will render into a .pdf or html document later.
 It used to be that most vignettes were written in Sweave as described [here](http://cran.r-project.org/doc/manuals/R-exts.html#Writing-package-vignettes), but now more and more users are choosing to write them using the knitr package as described [here](http://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Non_002dSweave-vignettes).
 Either form of vignette is acceptable, but writing a '.Rmd' document is a lot easier to do.

-To get R Studio to create a vignette for you simply go to the 'File' menu, and look under 'New File'.
+To get RStudio to create a vignette for you simply go to the 'File' menu, and look under 'New File'.
 From here you could choose to create either a new 'R Sweave' or 'R Markdown' file.
 But for our purposes in this demo, choose an 'R Markdown' file.
-Now at this point R Studio will create a sample R Markdown file for you.
+Now at this point RStudio will create a sample R Markdown file for you.
 But unlike the case with the man pages, it will not put it in the correct place for you (at least not as of the time of this writing).
 So go again to the 'File' menu and choose 'Save As'.
 This will open up a little widget for you to specify how you want this markdown file to be saved.
 From here click the button at the bottom left called 'New Folder' and create a sub directory in your MyPkg directory called 'vignettes'.
 Then tell the widget to save the markdown file there under the name 'MyPkg.Rmd'.

 Finally you must add the following lines to your DESCRIPTION file: